Biserial algebras and generic bricks: Minimal brick-infinite biserial algebras

-From the preceding lemma and our assumptions, it follows that if $A$ is minimal brick-infinite and not special biserial, then $A=kQ/I$ with a bisection of $Q$ such that there exists a bad path $\beta\alpha$, where $\beta$ is not a loop and where $R_{\beta} = \beta\alpha - \lambda p \alpha \in I$ for some non-zero scalar $\lambda$, and a good path $p\alpha$.
+From the preceding lemma and our assumptions, it follows that if $A$ is minimal brick-infinite and not special biserial, then $A=kQ/I$ with a bisection of $Q$ such that there exists a bad path $\beta\alpha$, where $\beta$ is not a loop and where $R_{\beta\alpha} = \beta\alpha - \lambda p \alpha \in I$ for some non-zero scalar $\lambda$, and a good path $p\alpha$.
 We need the following lemmas.

 \begin{lemma} Assume that $A = kQ/I$ where $I$ contains the generators from Theorem \ref{DescriptionBiserial}.
-Then, $I$ is generated by these relations, plus possibly some other monomial relations. \end{lemma}
+Then, $I$ is generated by these relations, plus possibly some other monomial relations that are all good paths. \end{lemma}

+\begin{proof} Let $I'$ be the ideal containing the generators from Theorem \ref{DescriptionBiserial}, and assume that $I' \subset I$ is a proper inclusion.
+Take $R$ in $I \setminus I'$ as a relation that starts at vertex $c$ and ends at vertex $d$ (where we may have $c=d$).
+Observe that modulo $I'$, every bad path is a (possibly zero) scalar multiple of a good path.
+We may assume from the beginning that $R$ is a linear combination of good paths with no summand that appears in $I'$.
+Note that $R$ can have more than $2$ terms.

+We first treat the case where all of the paths in the summands of $R$ start with the same arrow.
+In this case, we can find a good path $p$ and write the relation as $R = \lambda p + xp$, for some scalar $\lambda \ne 0$ and $x$ a linear combination of paths of length at least one.
+This implies that $p+I$ lies in arbitrary large powers of the radical of $A$.
+Since the radical is nilpotent, we conclude that $p \in I$, and our assumption on the summands of $R$ implies that $R$ is monomial.

-\begin{proof} Let $R$ be a relation from a vertex $c$ to a vertex $d$, where $c$ could be equal to $d$.
-Since $I$ contains the generators from Theorem \ref{DescriptionBiserial}, we can reduce $R$ to a linear combination of good paths from $c$ to $d$.
-If all of these paths start with the same given arrow, then there is a good path $p$ such that all paths occurring in $R$ starts with $p$.
-By Nakayama's lemma, this implies that $p \in I$, so we reduce the relation.
-Hence, we may assume that the paths occuring in $R$ start with two different arrows.
-Note that $R$ could have more than $2$ terms.
-There are paths $p, q$ starting at $c$ and starting with different arrows such that $R = vq + up$ where none of $vq, up$ is in $I$ (otherwise, we can reduce the relation as argued above).
-This means that the projective module $Ae_c$ has a radical which is the sum of two uniserial modules $U_1, U_2$ which have to intersect, and the intersection has to be at a simple module.
-This simple module has to be the simple at vertex $d$.
+Now, let us assume that the paths occurring in $R$ start with two different arrows.
+Consequently, there are paths $p$ and $q$ starting at $c$ with two different arrows such that $R = vq + up$ where $vq \notin I$ and $up \notin I$.
+We remark that $u$ (and similarly $v$) is not necessarily a single path, but it is a linear combination of paths.
+Since $A$ is biserial, the radical of the projective module $Ae_c$ is a sum of two uniserial modules $U_1$ and $U_2$, whose intersection has to be the simple module at vertex $d$.
 Hence, $Ae_c$ embeds into the injective module $D(e_dA)$ at $d$.
-Using dual argument, we see that the right projective module $e_dA$ embeds into the right injective module $D(Ae_c)$.
-By dimension count, that means that $Ae_c$ is projective-invective, which cannot happen for a minimal brick-infinite algebra (see Theorem \ref{min-tau-inf properties}). \end{proof}
+Using dual argument, the right projective module $e_dA$ embeds into the right injective module $D(Ae_c)$.
+By dimension count, that means $Ae_c$ is projective-injective, which cannot happen for a minimal brick-infinite algebra, by Theorem \ref{min-tau-inf properties}(1). \end{proof}